marcusoftnet/marcusoftnet.github.io/_posts/2015-03-04-node-with-coffeescript---not-a-piece-of-cake.md

 ---
 layout: post
-title: "Get started writing NodeJs with CoffeeScript - not a piece of cake"
+title: Get started writing NodeJs with CoffeeScript - not a piece of cake
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-03-04 09:23:07
 tags:
  - Javascript